What is most important when you decide to be a designer? These 10 things you need to sell gift baskets will point you in the right direction.

 Just because your first try at selling gift baskets doesn’t result in sales doesn’t mean you’ll never sell.
 Stay optimistic.

-You cannot practice business operations, whether designing or administration, without knowing the latest techniques.
+Whether designing or completing paperwork, you cannot operate properly without knowing the latest techniques.

-Buying at high markup prices from retailers reduces your profit.
-Find local wholesalers selling foods and gifts.
+Buying gifts and goodies at high prices from retailers reduces your profit.
+Find wholesalers selling foods and gifts.

 Curb compulsive spending